facebook/react-native-website/docs/fabric-native-components.md

 # Native Fabric Components

-If you want to build _new_ React Native Components that wraps around a [Host Component](https://reactnative.dev/architecture/glossary#host-view-tree-and-host-view) like a [UIButton](https://developer.apple.com/documentation/uikit/uibutton?language=objc) on iOS or a special kind of [CheckBox](https://developer.android.com/reference/androidx/appcompat/widget/AppCompatCheckBox) on Android, you should use a Fabric Native Component.
+If you want to build _new_ React Native Components that wraps around a [Host Component](https://reactnative.dev/architecture/glossary#host-view-tree-and-host-view) like a [UIButton](https://developer.apple.com/documentation/uikit/uibutton?language=objc) on iOS or a custom kind of [CheckBox](https://developer.android.com/reference/androidx/appcompat/widget/AppCompatCheckBox) on Android, you should use a Fabric Native Component.

-This guide will show you how to build Fabric Native Component, by implementing a simple centered text component.
+This guide will show you how to build Fabric Native Component, by implementing a centered text component.
 The steps to doing this are:

 1. Define a JavaScript specification using Flow or TypeScript.
 2. Implement the Native code.